IN ELIGIBLE PATIENTS WITH STAGE 2 T1D

 Now is the time to act

-Acting now, before the disease progresses to when the pancreas can no longer make enough insulin could make a meaningful difference.
+Acting now, before T1D progresses to when the daily insulin is needed (Stage 3), could make a meaningful difference.

 More time to prepare: